farhiongit/message-in-the-bottle/README.md

 And here it is.

+# Thread synchronization through messages

+Threads can synchronize using the producer/consumer pattern.
+Consumer threads (possibly several) trigger when they receiver messages sent by producer threads (possibly several).

+Each message is consumed by excatly one consumer thread.

+## Unbuffered message queue

+The created queue is unbuffered by default.
+Such an unbuffered queue is suitable to synchronize threads running concurrently.

+## Buffered message queue

+Even if unbuffred queues are efficient in most cases, buffered queues can be needed for instance:

+- to limit the number of thread workers,
+- in case of a very high rate (more than 100k per second) of exchanged messages between the sender thread and the receiver thread, where context switch overhead between threads would be counter-productive.
+The buffer capacity will allow to process sending and receiving messages by chunks, therefore reducing the number of context switch.

+An optional positive argument *capacity* can be passed at creation of a bottle (either dynamically or automatically allocated).

+- A *capacity* set to a positive integer defines a buffered queue of limited capacity.

+    This could be used to manage tokens: *capacity* is then the number of available tokens.
+    Call `BOTTLE_TRY_FILL` to request a token, and call `BOTTLE_TRY_DRAIN` to release a token.
+    The bottle is then used as a container of controlled capacity.
+    `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` need not be used in this case.

+- A *capacity* set to `UNBUFFERED` defines an unbuffered queue (default).

+Buffered queues are implemented as preallocated arrays rather than as conventional linked-list: elements of the array are reused to transport all messages, whereas with a linked list, each message would require a dynamically allocated new element in the list, adding memory management pverhead.
+This design is inspired by the [LMAX Disruptor pattern](https://lmax-exchange.github.io/disruptor/).

+*The usage of buffered queues is neither required nor recommended for thread synchronization.
+It would partly unsynchronize threads and uses a larger amount of memory.*

 # Insights of the user interface

 The user interface is available in two styles, a macro-like and a C-like style.